Kerem-Kurt/YOLOv8-and-DEEPSORT-Human-Foot-Trafficker/README.md

 <br />
 -It can detect multiple people at once.<br />
 -Ability to work unlimited hours for easier adaptation to security systems.<br />
--After each hour and day it categorizes it for easier understanding.<br /><br />
+-After each hour and day it categorizes it in an Excel file for easier understanding.<br /><br />

-An example of an output file is under /Data folder.
+!!!
+An example of an output file is under /Data folder. !!!